Vonng/pigsty/docs/c-service.md

 The standard access scheme used by Pigsty sandboxes uses a single domain name bound to a single L2 VIP, with the VIP pointing to the Haproxy in the cluster.

 The Haproxy in the cluster uses Node Port to expose [**service**](c-service/) to the public in a unified way.
-Each Haproxy is an idempotent instance, providing complete load balancing and service distribution. haproxy is deployed on each database node, so that each member of the entire cluster is idempotent in terms of usage effect.
-(For example, accessing port 5433 of any member connects to the master connection pool, and accessing port 5434 of any member connects to the connection pool of some slave)
+Each Haproxy is an idempotent instance, providing complete load balancing and service distribution. haproxy is deployed on each database node so that each member of the entire cluster is idempotent in terms of usage effect.
+(For example, accessing port 5433 of any member connects to the master connection pool, and accessing port 5434 of any member connects to the connection pool of some slave).

 The availability of the Haproxy itself **is achieved through idempotent replicas**, where each Haproxy can be used as an access portal and users can use one, two, or more, of all Haproxy instances, each of which provides exactly the same functionality.